ethan-sorenson/popdock-rest-api-docs/source/includes/v2/_connectors.md

 	</div>
 </div>

-> To retrieve a list of all entity groups, use this code:
+> To retrieve a list of connector entity groups, use this code:

 ```shell
 curl GET "https://{{ApiUrl}}/api/v2/connector/{{ConnectorId}}/entityGroup" \